marrus-sh/Kyrie/Specification/Model.md

 + The **position**, which must be either a List with no values, or a List of exactly three Numbers

-The position of a State represents the index of the current moment, block, and Object in the block's contents, starting at zero.
+The position of a State represents the index of the next Moment, Block, and Object in the Block's contents, starting at zero.
 A position with no values indicates a terminated script.